 Research is a necessary part of graduate studies, but undergraduates also do significant research projects on Aboriginal topics at UBC.
 Read more about graduate and undergraduate research, and about some of the initiatives that support student researchers, below.

 UBC is committed to providing opportunities for undergraduate students to be actively involved in research, and students conduct research in many undergraduate fields across the university.
 Some Aboriginal programs are leading the way.
 Independent undergraduate research is part of every major’s program in the First Nations Studies Program, and students from that program have extended their research to change approaches to teaching.

-In the First Nations Studies Program, fourth-year students all complete a two-term independent research project in collaboration with an Aboriginal community or organization.
+In the First Nations and Indigenous Studies Program, fourth-year students all complete a two-term independent research project in collaboration with an Aboriginal community or organization.
 Each year organizations come to a meeting in which they describe their research needs, and students design, negotiate, and complete projects with the organizations to address those needs.
 To learn more and see descriptions of past projects, visit the FNSP site

 This innovative project began with a group of students in a First Nations Studies class expressing their frustrations with some of their classroom discussions of Aboriginal issues.
 Rather than suffer in silence, the group identified the need for documentation of their experiences, and two students then developed an innovative video-based research project to bring attention to the ways in which classroom discussions of Aboriginal issues could be more productively and professionally conducted.
 The results are now online.
 Read more about this project and see its videos.